admpresales/uftdev-aos-web-selenium-ai/README.md

 # uftdev-aos-web-selenium
 An example of running a Selenium Test through UFT Developer (Formerly LeanFT) and adding AI capabilities.

+NOTE - This project only works on WINDOWS platforms since UFT AI only works on WINDOWS platforms.

+NOTE: Make sure your browser is updated to match the version of the chromedriver agent (currently 108).

-You will also need to remove the Chrome folder key in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google
+NOTE: You will need to remove any Chrome folder key in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google

-You willl also need to install the UFT Agent into the Selenium-spawned browser (instructions in test code)

 This project assumes you have followed the UFT Dev set up instructions found on https://admhelp.microfocus.com/uftdev/en/2021-2022/HelpCenter/Content/HowTo/Sel_LeanFT4SelT.htm